If you want to write online and start a business, but are confused about your niche, you’re in the right place.

 Something that you went through personally, and had to overcome.

-Example: “I used to be overweight, now I run marathons”, or “I completed my Master’s in AI while working full-time”
+Example: “I used to be overweight, now I run marathons”, or “I completed my PhD while mothering a new-born”

 What you do for a day job or what you’ve done in the past.